src-dbgr/crypto-monitor-api-poc/README.md

 2. Login with:
   - Email: `user@example.com`
   - Password: `password`
+3. Right click on Servers > Register > Server ... > Add some Name in Tab "General" >  click on Tab "Connection"

-3. Add a new server in pgAdmin:
+4. Add a new server in pgAdmin:
-  - Host: `postgres`
+  - Host name/address: `postgres`
   - Port: `5432`
   - Maintenance database: `coin`
   - Username: `postgres`